skahwah/wordsmith/README.md

 Grab all of the cities and towns for California
     ruby wordsmith.rb -s CA -c

+Grab all of the cities for California, Montana, and Florida
+    ruby wordsmith.rb -s CA,MT,FL -c

 Grab all sports teams for California, mangle the output
     ruby wordsmith.rb -s CA -t -m